Are you looking for great books to help your students move in music class?

 Many folks know this song, but not everyone knows you can do moves with it.
 There aren’t any specific ones; you just make up moves based on the lyrics.

 As a call and response song, you can engage students in music making right away.
 This funny song is another one I feel that all students should know.

-Though I grew up on other book versions of this song, I do love the illustrations of the First Steps In Music version of this book.
+Though I grew up on other book versions of this song, I do love the illustrations of the First Steps In Music version of this detailed picture book.

 3 Simples Strategies For Using Books In The Music Classroom

 Here are 3 quick and simple strategies for where to place “book time” in your lessons.
 Any of these work well, but hopefully, you’ll find one of these ways helpful.

 Songtale/Ending – This is where I put almost all of my song-reading time.
 I end every one of my classes with either a book or an interesting music-related video.